Denisolt/ACM/README.md

 This is the website created by <a href="https://github.com/denisolt">president</a> and <a href="https://github.com/msdocs">founder</a>
 of Association for Computing Machinery at NYIT manhattan campus <br/>
 Website is build on Django, users are capable of adding events to the calendar, add blog posts and has a custom form for signup <br/>
-Signed up users are being stored in the DB together with Events and Posts. </br>
+Signedup users are being stored in the DB together with Events and Posts. </br>

 Check out the website: <a href="http://acm-nyit.org">acm-nyit.org</a> </br></br>
 ![alt tag](https://github.com/Denisolt/acm/blob/master/readmeimage2.png?raw=true)